CMS-Enterprise/easi-app/docs/adr/0024-soft-deleting.md

 ## Decision Outcome

 * Chosen Alternative: Use a `deleted_at` column

+This is what we've done in existing database tables.
+All these methods have some amount of upkeep they require: either giving every new query a `WHERE` clause, migrating a parallel deleted table the same as the original, etc. I don't see any alternative that we can set and forget, so we'll continue with our existing pattern.

 ## Pros and Cons of the Alternatives <!-- optional -->